 The programme fostered an improved relationship with older tenants and enabled the Housing Association to deliver a better service.
 The Housing Associations indicated that staff were in more regular contact with older tenants, that this interaction enabled them to pick up and resolve issues quickly, and that the needs and issues of older people were now much more firmly 'on the radar'.
 The ability to respond efficiently to the needs of older people was critical.
-One Housing Officer pointed out the importance of the Craft Café in settling into a new tenancy, in addressing the frequency of "Older people often struggle to settle ... we now find they have less problems, have formed a better relationship with staff, and are less demanding on staff time."
-Housing Association staff member seemingly minor or unnecessary call outs, and in relieving the extra demands that this placed on staff time.
+One Housing Officer pointed out the importance of the Craft Café in settling into a new tenancy, in addressing the frequency of seemingly minor or unnecessary call outs, and in relieving the extra demands that this placed on staff time.
 This created time that could now be spent on delivering more responsive, more efficient, and higher quality services to older people.